gem/oq-engine/doc/manual/oq-manual.rst

 -  ``gmfs_file``: a parameter used to define the path to the Ground Motion Fields file in the Natural hazards' Risk Markup Language schema.
-This file must define Ground Motion Fields for all of the intensity measure types used in the fragilitymodel.
+This file must define Ground Motion Fields for all of the intensity measure types used in the *Fragility Model*.

 .. container:: listing